Last updated in October 2018

 Economic relations and development cooperation

-Infrastructure projects in which German companies are involved, such as those in the energy and special civil engineering sectors, are developing positively.
-In the first six months of 2017, however, restrictions introduced on the conversion of the Egyptian pound into euros or US dollars had a negative effect.
-These restrictions have since been lifted by the Egyptian central bank.
-The reform programme that has been negotiated with the International Monetary Fund (IMF) is on track according to the IMF’s initial assessment; the next assessment is scheduled for October 2017.
-Egypt’s economic and investment climate has developed positively since mid-2013 but is still not favourable, especially for small and medium-sized companies.
-Bureaucratic hurdles and insufficient communication between Egyptian authorities cause delays in approval procedures.
-State-owned enterprises, some of which are controlled by the Egyptian military, continue to play a major role in the country’s economic life.
-For Egyptians, imports have become more than twice as expensive since the devaluation of the pound in November 2016, whereby Egyptian products have benefited to a certain extent from increased competitiveness in global markets.
-Egypt in principle remains a desirable trading partner and – with certain reservations concerning the public administration’s efficiency – an attractive destination for investment, particularly following the currency devaluation.
+Infrastructure projects in which German companies are involved – in the energy sector, for example, and in underground engineering – are developing positively.
+Restrictions on the conversion of the Egyptian pound into euros have now been lifted.
+The reform programme negotiated with the International Monetary Fund is going according to plan.
+Egypt’s economic and investment climate is developing positively. although given the large number of administrative hurdles, large companies have an easier time than small and medium-sized companies.
+State-owned enterprises, some of which are controlled by the Egyptian military, continue to play a major role in the country’s economic life and are often in competition with private businesses.
+Egypt in principle remains a desirable trading partner and – with considerable reservations concerning the public administration’s efficiency – an attractive destination for investment.
 However, payment guarantees are generally recommended.

 The current economic policy of the Egyptian Government focuses on extensive infrastructure projects, such as developing the Suez Canal Area, land reclamation, increasing electricity production and distribution as well as introducing renewable energies into the energy mix.
 Impetus, however, is also coming from other areas, such as the manufacturing and food industries.

-The Cairo-based German-Arab Chamber of Industry and Commerce, which is mainly responsible for Egypt, was established 65 years ago and has more than 3300 member companies.
-Germany Trade and Invest (GTAI) also has a correspondent in Cairo.
+The Cairo-based German-Arab Chamber of Industry and Commerce, which is mainly responsible for Egypt, was established 65 years ago.
+Germany Trade & Invest (gtai) also has a correspondent in Cairo.
 The German companies operating in Egypt have commercial agents in the country and in some cases their own offices and production facilities.

 Egypt is a key country for German development policy.
 With a current portfolio of 1.6 billion euros, it is one of the largest partner countries of German development cooperation.
-Along with the World Bank, the African Development Bank, the United States, France, the European Union and Japan, Germany is one of Egypt’s principal development cooperation partners.
+Along with the World Bank, the African Development Bank, the United States, France, the European Union and Japan, Germany is Egypt’s principal development cooperation partner.

-In addition to these agreed priority areas, Germany is providing support for projects, including those dealing with the issue of population change, the construction of primary schools, industrial environmental protection and administrative reform, as well as support for Egypt’s Population Council and for measures to promote participatory urban development in the Greater Cairo metropolitan area.
+In addition to these agreed priority areas, Germany provides funding for projects including the topic of population development, the construction of primary schools, industrial environmental protection, administrative reform, supporting Egypt’s Population Council and measures to promote participatory urban development in the Greater Cairo metropolitan area.

 Cultural, academic and scientific relations